myusernameisjonman/myusernameisjonman/README.md

 - 👋 Hi, I’m @myusernameisjonman!
-- 👀 I’m interested in data and analytics, crypto and NFTs.
+- 👀 I’m interested in data, analytics and AI
 - 🌱 I’m currently learning a bit of everything.
 Primarily azure cloud atm.
 - 💞️ I’m looking to collaborate on any interesting data use cases.